Ainnelise Niyvold Liundbye UPDATED: 23 JAN 2020

 He arrives in due time and approaches us with a smile and a handshake!
 Even if we only have gone with him once before, it is like an old friend coming to pick us up.
-The staff at Gran Meliá Iguazú seem to wonder where that acquaintance came from!

 I sit in front chatting with him and trying to get the border procedure right.
-I ask him at least five times in five different ways how the border crossing will take place in a taxi and how to ensure we get stamped into Brazil.
+I ask him at least five times in five different ways how the border crossing will take place in a taxi and how to ensure that we get stamped into Brazil.

-In this way, he leaves with our most valuable papers, our passports, in his hand – and we just remain in the taxi, relaxing as much as we can, until he returns.
+In this way, he leaves with our most valuable possessions, our passports, in his hand – and we just remain in the taxi, relaxing as much as we can, until he finally returns.
 Brazilian people are amazing!
 Everything is in order.
 We verify that we have all got our stamps – and seconds later we are in Brazil!
 No one even saw our faces!

 When we board the plane to Rio de Janeiro, the infrastructure seems to be all other than organised.
 We are at gate 4.
 Passengers waiting at gate 4 and gate 5 are now called and board simultaneously.
 We then discover that the two lines most surprisingly merge on the other side of the gate exits!
-It is now a matter of using our intuition and paying close attention to which aircraft we are supposed to enter.
+It is now a matter of using our intuition and paying close attention to which aircraft we are supposed to board.
 Noone checks that we get onto the right plane!

 In Rio de Janeiro we have chosen the only Copacabana hotel with a free airport shuttle (at least at the time when we book)!
-The Galeão International Airport is not that close to neither central Rio nor Copacabana, so the usual shuttle fee times five would be considerable.
-After searching a bit around online, the Windsor Plaza Hotel, at the moment having a free shuttle service to and from the airport (only if confirmed by the hotel, though!), has come up.
+The Galeão International Airport is not that close to neither central Rio nor Copacabana, so the usual shuttle fee times five would be considerable!
+After searching a bit around online, the Windsor Plaza Hotel, at the moment offering a free shuttle service to and from the airport (only if confirmed by the hotel, though!), has come up.
 We can even arrange a convenient pick-up time weeks in advance!
 In that way our Rio hotel becomes even very reasonable in price – a real bargain!